 4. Reduce Heat Use.

-Coloring your hair makes your strands more vulnerable to be damaged by other things, which is why your chances of getting heat damage by straightening your hair post-color are increased.
-If you cannot fully eliminate your use of heat, reduce the frequency of heat use and the temperature at which you straighten your hair.
+Coloring your hair dries it out and makes your strands more vulnerable to hair damage, which is why your chances of getting heat damage by straightening your hair post-color are increased.
+If you cannot fully eliminate your use of heat tools, reduce the frequency of using heat tools and the temperature at which you straighten your hair.
 For an added layer of protection against further damage, apply a thermal protectant before applying heat.

 5. Trim Ends Regularly.